aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/03 - Sites.md

 ## Overview Study

-**Sites** or **centres** are terms used interchangeably in LORIS.
+**Sites** or **Centers** are terms used interchangeably in LORIS.
-**Sites** are defined in the `psc` table of the database.
+**Centers** are defined in the `psc` table of the database (_psc_ stands for _Project Study Center_).

-LORIS' default schema defines the first psc (CenterID=1) as the Data Coordinating Center or "DCC".
-This site is generally used as dummy data and is assumed by the codebase to store non-study data, and so it not recommended to modify or use this site for registering real study data.
+LORIS' default schema defines the first `psc` (`CenterID=1`) as the Data Coordinating Center or "DCC".
+This center is generally used for dummy data and is assumed by the codebase to store non-study data.
+Therefore, it is not recommended to modify or use this center for registering real participants or study data.

->  Note: There cannot be more than one site with the same name.
+>  Note: There cannot be more than one center with the same name.

 ## Adding Options